nunnchops/DOCWHEEL-CI/README.md

 Additional Technology that could be added:
  * A Linux distribution/Docker with crontab or [Jenkins] (http://jenkins-ci.org/)
- * [Google drive oauth plugin for Jenkins] (https://wiki.jenkins-ci.org/display/JENKINS/Google+OAuth+Plugin)
+ * [Google drive oauth]/Google API based java plugin for Jenkins TODO if anyone wants to volunteer :) (https://wiki.jenkins-ci.org/display/JENKINS/Google+OAuth+Plugin)
- * Possible architecture: A [Jenkins Docker image running on Openshift v3] (https://github.com/openshift/jenkins-1-centos)
+ * Possible architecture: A [Jenkins Docker image running on Openshift v3] (https://github.com/openshift/jenkins-1-centos) Dockerfile now present in this repo.

 See docs dir for documentation, explanation and use cases